Consistency of the flat flow solution to the volume preserving mean curvature flow: Notation and preliminary results

-In this section we recall some properties related to sets which satisfy uniform ball condition.
-We say that a set $E \subset \R^{n+1}$ satisfies the uniform ball condition with a radius $r \in \R_+$, if it simultaneously satisfies the exterior and interior ball condition with the radius $r$.
+In this subsection we recall some properties related to sets which satisfy uniform ball condition as well as properties of signed distance function defined in \eqref{sdf}.
+Most of them can be found e.g. in \cite{AD, Bel} while others are more difficult to find.
+We recall that a set $E \subset \R^{n+1}$ satisfies uniform ball condition with a radius $r \in \R_+$, if it simultaneously satisfies the exterior and interior ball condition with radius $r$ at every boundary point.
 That is, for every $x \in \pa E$ there are balls $B_r(x_+)$ and $B_r(x_-)$ such that

 It is well known, for the experts at least, that the uniform ball condition of a set implies that its boundary is uniformly $C^{1,1}$-regular hypersurface.
-We need this property in a quantitative form which states that if $E \subset \R^{n+1}$ satisfies the uniform ball condition with radius $r$, then it can be written locally in a cylinder of width $r/2$ as a graph of $C^{1,1}$-function.
+We need this property in a quantitative form which states that if $E \subset \R^{n+1}$ satisfies uniform ball condition with radius $r$, then it can be written locally in a cylinder of width $r/2$ as a graph of $C^{1,1}$-function.
 Since this result is not easy to find in the literature we state it and provide a proof here. \begin{proposition} Assume $E \subset \R^{n+1}$ satisfies uniform ball condition with radius $r>0$.
 Then for every point $x \in \pa E$ we may, by rotating the coordinates, write the interior of the set locally as a subgraph of a function $g: B_{r/2}^n(x') \to \R$, i.e.,